huijing/personal-website/content/about.md

   <li class="no-margin"><a href="https://www.welcometothejungle.com/en/articles/btc-css-limits">Extending the Limits of CSS</a></li>
   <li class="no-margin"><a href="https://www.shopify.com/partners/blog/internationalization">Internationalization: Practical Tips to Build for a Global Audience</a></li>
   <li class="no-margin"><a href="https://dev.to/devteam/devdiscuss-s2e2-you-can-do-that-with-css-3f9e">DevDiscuss S2E2: You Can Do That With CSS?</a></li>
-  <li><a href="https://www.codenewbie.org/podcast/why-you-shouldn-t-forget-about-css">CodeNewbie S13E4: Why you shouldn’t forget about CSS</a></li>
+  <li class="no-margin"><a href="https://www.codenewbie.org/podcast/why-you-shouldn-t-forget-about-css">CodeNewbie S13E4: Why you shouldn’t forget about CSS</a></li>
-  <li><a href="https://podcasts.apple.com/us/podcast/developer-relations-with-peggy-rayzis-and-hui-jing-chen/id1558498059?i=1000524055128">The CodeSandbox Podcast Ep 5: Developer Relations (with Peggy Rayzis and Hui Jing Chen)</a></li>
+  <li class="no-margin"><a href="https://podcasts.apple.com/us/podcast/developer-relations-with-peggy-rayzis-and-hui-jing-chen/id1558498059?i=1000524055128">The CodeSandbox Podcast Ep 5: Developer Relations (with Peggy Rayzis and Hui Jing Chen)</a></li>
   <li><a href="https://shoptalkshow.com/580/">ShopTalk Show 580: Chen Hui Jing and the State of CSS Survey for 2023</a></li>
 </ul>